aarondill/awesome/README.md

 ### Original design by PapyElGringo.
 Cloned from [ChrisTitusTech/titus-awesome](https://github.com/ChrisTitusTech/titus-awesome)

+This branch is the latest branch!
+It will not work properly with the git repo.
+To use the git repo, use the `awesome-git` branch.

 An almost desktop environment made with [AwesomeWM](https://awesomewm.org/) following the [Material Design guidelines](https://material.io) with a performant opiniated mouse/keyboard workflow to increase daily productivity and comfort.

 [![](./theme/titus-theme/demo.png)](https://www.reddit.com/r/unixporn/comments/anp51q/awesome_material_awesome_workflow/)